muradxq/2025_leetxode/1_Common_Patterns/2_Modified_binary_search.md

 - How to update the boundary?
 - How to choose the appropriate combination from `left = mid`, `left = mid + 1` and `right = mid`, `right = mid - 1`?

+A rather common misunderstanding of binary search is that people often think this technique could only be used in simple scenario like "Given a sorted array, find a specific value in it".
+As a matter of fact, it can be applied to much more complicated situations.

 ### Template: Most Generalized Binary Search

+Suppose we have a search space.
+It could be an array, a range, etc. Usually it's sorted in ascending order.
+For most tasks, we can transform the requirement into the following generalized form:

+The following code is the most generalized binary search template:

   ```python
   def binary_search(array) -> int: